nazrulworld/fhir.resources/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 `In some cases <https://www.hl7.org/fhir/extensibility.html#Special-Case>`_, implementers might
-find that they do not have appropriate dta for an element with minimum cardinality = 1.
+find that they do not have appropriate data for an element with minimum cardinality = 1.
 In this case, the element must be present, but unless the resource or a profile on it has made the
 actual value of the primitive data type mandatory, it is possible to provide an extension that
 explains why the primitive value is not present.